bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     The above example is not valid BodoSQL code, as we do not support null literals.
     It is used only to show the null filling behavior.

-`CUBE` is equivalent to grouping by all possible permutations of the specified set.
+`#!sql CUBE` is equivalent to grouping by all possible permutations of the specified set.
 For example:

 ```sql